isaac-chung/isaac-chung.github.io/blog/2025-03-09-mmteb/index.md

 pip install mteb
 ```

-Once installed, you can use either the command line or a Python script to do any of the following:
+Next, you can use the library to run your model against MMTEB's 500+ evaluation tasks.

 **Benchmark Your Model**:
-Run your embedding model against MMTEB’s 500+ evaluation tasks (and any predefined benchmarks) to measure its performance across different languages and domains.
-E.g. to run the new English benchmark (which uses 2% of the original number of documents while maintaining rankings)
+For example, you can run the new English benchmark, which uses 2% of the original number of documents while maintaining rankings.

 ```python
 import mteb